khchen-hp/khchen-hp.github.io/content/about.md

 +++

 Welcome to my homepage.
+I am currently a PhD student in **Intelligent Transportation & Computer Science** at the Hong Kong University of Science and Technology, and my supervisor is [Prof. Hai Yang](https://cehyang.people.ust.hk/).

-I am currently a Master student in **Sino-Danish College, University of Chinese Academy of Sciences**.
-As a joint programme, I was awarded **Master of Science in Water and Environment** from **University of Copenhagen** in Dec.
+I finished my Master study at **Sino-Danish College, University of Chinese Academy of Sciences (SDC-UCAS)** in June 2021.
+As a joint programme, I was also awarded **Master of Science in Water and Environment** from **University of Copenhagen** in Dec.
 2020.
-My supervisors are Prof. Aijie Wang (from HIT & CAS) and Associate Prof. Luca Vezzaro (from DTU).
+My supervisors are [Prof. Aijie Wang](http://homepage.hit.edu.cn/wangaijie) (from HIT & CAS) and [Associate Prof. Luca Vezzaro](https://orbit.dtu.dk/en/persons/luca-vezzaro) (from DTU).
+My research project was **Optimal Control of Wastewater Treatment Plants towards Sustainability Based on Multi-Agent Reinforcement Learning**.

-I graduated from **Chongqing University** in 2018, and my course was Civil Engineering, mainly about Water Engineering.
-From 2017-2018, I was a visiting student in **University College London** under the supervision of Prof. Yun Bai.
-At the same time, I participated in a cooperative project with Dr. Miao Guo from **Imperial College London**.
+I graduated from **Chongqing University** in 2018 with Bachelor in Engineering, and my course was Civil Engineering, mainly about Municipal Engineering.
+From 2017-2018, I was a visiting student at **University College London** under the supervision of [Prof. Yun Bai](https://www.ucl.ac.uk/civil-environmental-geomatic-engineering/people/dr-yun-bai).
+At the same time, I participated in a cooperative project with [Dr. Miao Guo](https://www.imperial.ac.uk/people/miao.guo) from **Imperial College London**.
 The project was mainly about **Optimisation of Wastewater Treatment Strategies in Eco-Industrial Parks: Technology, location and transport**.

-My research project at present is **Optimal Control of Wastewater Treatment Plants towards Sustainability Based on Multi-Agent Reinforcement Learning**.

-I am going to be a PhD candidate in August 2021at **the Hong Kong Uiversity of Science and Technology**.
-My research field will change to **Intelligent Transportation** under the supervision of Prof. Hai Yang.

 ## Education

-- **the Hong Kong Uiversity of Science and Technology**
+- **the Hong Kong University of Science and Technology**

-  ***Phd in Intelligent Transportation, 2021 - 2025***
+  ***Phd in Intelligent Transportation & Computer Science, 2021 - 2025***

-- **University of Copenhagen & University of China Academy of Sciences**
+- **University of Copenhagen & University of Chinese Academy of Sciences**

   ***Master fo Science in Environmental Science, 2018 - 2021***

-  Optimization of control strategy in wastewater treatment plants based on deep reinforcement learning
+  Optimal control of wastewater treatment plants towards sustainability based on multi-agent reinforcement learning

 - **Imperial College London & University College London**